Voltage Connect 2017 Presenters

-Voltage Connect features these three keynote speakers, in addition to several conference presenters.
+Voltage Connect featured these three keynote speakers, in addition to several conference presenters.

 Friday, March 10, 2017

 9:30 a.m.–10:30 a.m.

 David Friend has been a lecturer at Massachusetts Institute of Technology's Sloan School of Management and is an active supporter of music and the arts in Boston.
 He is a trustee (emeritus) of the New England Conservatory, Berklee College of Music, and the Brookings Institution in Washington, D.C.
 He is on the boards of several corporations, including netBlazr, Inc., FastPort, DealDash, AudioCommon, and Cyracom International.

 Friend holds a bachelor's degree in engineering from Yale University and attended the Princeton University Graduate School of Engineering where he was a David Sarnoff Fellow.
 He is an avid marathoner, distance cyclist, windsurfer, and hiker.